-The winter break is over and exams are nearly upon us, which can cause a a bit of revision panic.
+The Easter break is long over and exams are nearly upon us, which can cause a a bit of revision panic.
 You may be struggling to get past a particular topic, or just feel like nothing is going in anymore.
 Whatever it is, here are some of our favourite strategies for getting yourself out of the rut and back on the revision train!

 Take a break

 Hunching over your laptop for hours on end trying to cram everything in isn’t the best strategy for effective revision.
 It’s recommended that you take a short break – of around 10 minutes – every hour.

 Make sure you get away from the desk and give your eyes a rest – you won’t feel like you’ve had a break if you sit in the same position browsing on your phone!
 Stretch your legs, go and make a drink or snack, get a few minutes of fresh air.
 Whatever you choose to do, regular breaks will boost your productivity.

 Get some exercise

 Even better than just stepping away from the desk is doing something active.
 Schedule in some exercise – whether it’s going for a brisk walk or a more intense workout – and you’ll give your energy levels a boost.
 As well as allowing you to switch off from revision, exercise releases endorphins that can help to reduce stress and improve your mood.

 Sporticipate continues to run over the exam period so why not check out a free activity to keep you refreshed.
 Check the timetable to find out what’s on offer.

 Don’t forget about all of the things you enjoy while you’re revising!
 It’s impossible – and ineffective – to study continuously.
 Why not reward yourself by doing something that always makes you feel good?
 Visit some friends, go to the cinema or head out for dinner.
 Doing something you enjoy will get you out of your negative head space and you’ll return feeling refreshed and ready to learn.